Note that this list is presented raw

 (List updated elsewhere on this web site.)

 The Web Browser based manager!
-The major benefit from this feature is
+The major benefit from this feature is that you may now change all IPAD configuration in real-time

 Web Manager Activation